open-eid/CDOC2/cdoc2-system-docs/docs/04_test_plan/test_plan_sidmid.md

 # Purpose and scope of testing

-The test plan presented herein describes tasks related to testing the CDOC2 shares server (hereinafter also simply ‘server’).
+The test plan presented herein describes tasks related to testing the CDOC2 SmartID/MobileID server components: Key Shares Server, Authentication Server and Relying Party Server.
+In this document the server components are collectively referred to as ‘server’.
 The test plan does not cover the client-side components of CDOC2; it is solely focused on the server side of the system.

 Within the scope of the test plan presented here, server testing serves two main purposes: